-The ingest capability supports real-time stream processing and batch data ingestion; ensures zero data loss and writes exactly-once or at-least-once; handles schema variability; writes in the most optimized data format into the right partitions and provides the ability to re-ingest data when needed.
+The ingest capability supports real-time stream processing and batch data ingestion; ensures zero data loss and writes exactly once or at least once; handles schema variability; writes in the most optimized data format into the right partitions and provides the ability to re-ingest data when needed.

-The data is stored in a central repository that is capable of scaling cost effectively without fixed capacity limits; is highly durable; is available in its raw form and provides independence from fixed schema; and is then transformed into open data formats such as ORC and Parquet that are reusable, provide high compression ratios and are optimized for data consumption.
+The data is stored in a central repository that is capable of scaling cost-effectively without fixed capacity limits; is highly durable; is available in its raw form and provides independence from fixed schema; and is then transformed into open data formats such as ORC and Parquet that are reusable, provide high compression ratios and are optimized for data consumption.

 Big Data Lake Architecture

-An Open Data Lake supports concurrent, high throughput writes and reads using open standards.
-Data is transformed to create use-case driven trusted datasets.
+An Open Data Lake supports concurrent, high-throughput writes and reads using open standards.
+Data is transformed to create use-case-driven trusted datasets

 Ingested data is frequently reconciled to reflect continuous business operations.
 Concurrent data writes and reads need to be supported with the desired levels of transaction guarantees that are dictated by the use case and the data.

 It can be hard to find data in the lake.
 Without a data catalog, users can end up spending the majority of their time just trying to discover and profile datasets for integrity before they can trust them for their use case.
-A data catalog crawls and classifies datasets, documents them and supports a search interface to aid discovery.
+A data catalog crawls and classifies datasets, documents them, and supports a search interface to aid discovery.

 Data in the lake should be encrypted at rest and in transit.
-Cloud providers provide services to do this using keys either managed by the cloud-provider or keys fully created and managed by the customer.
+Cloud providers provide services to do this using keys either managed by the cloud provider or keys fully created and managed by the customer.

 Perimeter security for the data lake includes network security and access control.
 Cloud providers support methods to map the corporate identity infrastructure onto the permissions infrastructure of the cloud provider’s resources and services.
 LDAP and/or Active Directory are typically supported for authentication

-Whether the data lake is deployed on the cloud or on-premise, each cloud provider has specific implementation to provision, configure, monitor, and manage the data lake as well as the resources it needs.
+Whether the data lake is deployed on the cloud or on-premise, each cloud provider has a specific implementation to provision, configure, monitor, and manage the data lake as well as the resources it needs.